50+ Employee Feedback Statistics to Make You Rethink Performance Reviews

 Gather thoughts and ideas frequently from feedback surveys to enhance training opportunities, boost profitability, improve employee retention, and reduce absenteeism.

 Plus, feedback is the basis for any meaningful people development system: After all, how would you create a development plan that matters without knowing where you stand?

-✈️ What's the role of feedback during recruitment and onboarding?
+✈️ The role of feedback during recruitment and onboarding

 As early as recruitment and onboarding, entry-level employees can offer valuable insights about their experience, and managers and HR leads must make a great impression.
 We know that any negative employee experience during onboarding can destroy the candidate-employer relationship.
 When this happens:

 - New hires are 2x as likely to seek new jobs in the future.
 (Digitate)

 Companies can improve outcomes and retention by requesting feedback during onboarding.
 Especially when they prove they're proactive and willing to listen to their new candidates.

 - But only 26% of new employees remember their recruiters asking for feedback during the candidate journey and hiring process.
 (The Talent Board)

 - When employers request feedback, new hires are 91% more likely to commit to the employer relationship, which is key to reducing 90-day turnover.
 (The Talent Board)

 - Any team members who were asked to provide feedback before their start date were 79% more likely to refer others to the company.
 (The Talent Board)